RamitPahwa/CS371MReport/README.md

     }
     }
     ```
-    These fecthed values required required a cache to maintained so we donot fetch values each time when we are using the application, instead fetch value only if the new value was not fetched within the last 1 minute.
+    These fetched values required a cache to be maintained so we do not fetch values each time when we are using the application, instead fetch values only if the new value was not fetched within the last 1 minute.
 This allowed us to restrict the number of API calls were making, as we had restriction on the number of calls we can make to the FREE tier of the Yahoo finance API

     ```kotlin
     object StockDataCache {